Lalique Museum

 Horaires d'ouverture

-Tuesday to Sunday: 10am to 6pm, including public holidays.
+October - November: closed Mondays (museum open exceptionally on Monday 10 November), open Tuesday to Sunday from 10am to 6pm, including public holidays.

-Exceptionally open from 10am to 4pm on 24 and 31 December
+December: open daily from 10am to 6pm.
+Exceptional opening hours: 10am to 4pm on 24 and 31 December.

 Public price